 The Red Deer River Naturalists are not liable for any injury or damage whatsoever caused to yourself or others by using this guide.

-- ~ Use discretion when venturing into natural habitat.
+- Use discretion when venturing into natural habitats.

-More birds will be seen in the spring and summer seasons but all locations will have some winter birds.
+More birds will be seen in the spring and summer seasons, but all locations will have some winter birds.
 Typical and common species can be expected for each habitat described.
-Large deep lakes typically attract migrating waterfowl (ducks, swans, and geese).
+Large deep lakes typically attract migrating waterfowl, (ducks, swans, and geese).
+Notable Species are species of special interest that have been recently recorded in or near the area.